ipfs-examples/js-ipfs-examples/examples/browser-exchange-files/README.md

 By default it will listen to all incoming connections on port 13579.
 Override this with the `--host` and/or `--port` options.
 That is, the following multiaddr: `/ip4/127.0.0.1/tcp/13579/wss/p2p-webrtc-star`.

-You should add your signaling server in the IPFS config swarm addresses, so that you listen for new connections through it.
+You should add your signalling server in the IPFS config swarm addresses, so that you listen for new connections through it.

 ## References